 - Drink alcohol in moderation.

-- Eat less solid fats like butter, cream, and shortening.
+- Avoid solid-fat foods like butter, cream, and shortening.

 - Limit your consumption of grilled meats.